 Grand Prospect Hall

-NEW WORKS is a play initiative designed to help the company deepen its commitment to artists in our borough.
+NEW WORKS is play initiative designed to help the company deepen its commitment to artists in our borough.
 Throughout the year, a staged reading series will showcase four Brooklyn writers’ work presented in diverse, environmentally-specific locations throughout Brooklyn.

 These programs are supported, in part, by public funds from the New York City Department of Cultural Affairs, in partnership with the City Council, as well as The Howard Gilman Foundation, The Brooklyn Community Foundation and many generous supporters.